West Virginia Labor Laws – Wage and Hour

 Information about West Virginia voting leave laws may now be found on our West Virginia Leave Laws page.

-West Virginia law does not require employers to provide employees with severance benefits.
+West Virginia labor laws do not require employers to provide employees with severance benefits.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.